 But to guarantee his success and Aldo's behavior, McGregor had to get Aldo frustrated before they even fought.
 Thus, the trash talking got started early and it got ugly.
 When both men were in the cage, Aldo avoided making any eye contact with McGregor and the announcers took notice.
 Aldo admitted leading up to the fight that no fighter has made him as angry as McGregor had.
 A slave to emotion.

 When Two Habits Collide

 Chad Mendes caught this same punch when he fought Jose Aldo in their second fight.
 In fact, just like McGregor, it was within the first minute of the first round, when Mendes dropped Aldo to the canvas.
 In that fight, Aldo was able to recover and win the decision.
-Against McGregor, Aldo was put out by a succession of accurate hammer fists on the ground.

 Reading the Behaviors of Others

 McGregor has long complained that most fighters are too predictable.
 No different from rappers calling other rappers "basic," which means lacking in freshness and originality.
 It's why, before entering the UFC, he predicted he would take over the division and become a UFC world champion.
 To slay all the "basic" MCs.
 Similar to an investor or entrepreneur who sees patterns in the market that are ready to be exploited.